 What exactly is turnover rate?

-Turnover rate (also called stock turnover) shows how many times your inventory is completely replaced through sales.
-It's one of the most important numbers to know if you're purchasing efficiently.
+Turnover rate (also called stock turnover) reveals how many times your inventory gets completely replaced through sales.
+It's among the most critical numbers for efficient purchasing.

-You have an average of €5,000 in inventory in your cooler and freezer.
+You maintain an average of €5,000 in inventory across your cooler and freezer.

 - Monthly purchases: €15,000